Nimmitabel - The Monaro's Best Kept Secret!

-Within and around the village, local businesses offer a range of services for the weary traveller including meals, accomodation, a general store and speciality stores.
+Within and around the village, local businesses offer a range of services for the weary traveller including meals, accommodation, a general store and speciality stores.
 There are also picnic, BBQ and rest stop facilities at Lake Williams and at the local Caravan Park and park.
 The view from Lake Williams to the Snowy Mountains is awe inspiring all year round.

 To see the local weather access Forecasts Snowy

 To get to Nimmitabel access At Google Maps

 This site was created in 2010 and is maintained by the Nimmitabel Advancement Group (NAG).
 It was funded by the NSW Office of Rural Affairs via the Small Communities Awareness Fund.
 NAG was formed in 1986 with a mission to work with local, state and federal government to improve services and infrastructure for the residents of Nimmitabel and its surrounds.